- About Extension

 Wasco County 4-H offers four afterschool opportunities for youth.

-- Rovology is for youth in grades 4-12.
+- Rovology is for youth ages 9-19.
 The learning focus is on marine biology, technology, and related careers.
 Youth build remotely operated vehicles (ROVs) which are submersible robots.

-- Dufur Tech and More is for youth in grade 3-8.
+- Dufur Tech and More is for youth ages 8-13.
 Members explore Lego™Robotics, ROVs and other technology.

-- Youth in grades 4-8 explore Lego™Robotics, GameMakers Studio™, and other technology topics as a member of the 4-H TDMS Afterschool Robotics Club.
+- Youth ages 9-14 explore Lego™Robotics, GameMakers Studio™, and other technology topics as a member of the 4-H TDMS Afterschool Robotics Club on Tuesdays from 3:30-5:30 pm.

 Contact us for more information.